-4.21 Ground investigations undertaken as part of a geotechnical study to support Flood Risk а Assessment (FRA) would normally be to a similar depth and so such site surveys could therefore be linked or undertaken at the same time.
-Investigations on Particle Size Distribution (PSD) of any recovered sand and gravel are also often carried out as part of a FRA.
+4.21 Ground investigations undertaken as part of a geotechnical study to support a Flood Risk Assessment (FRA) would normally be to a similar depth and so such site surveys could therefore be linked or undertaken at the same time.
+Investigations Particle on Distribution (PSD) of any recovered sand and gravel are also often carried out as part of a FRA.
 Similarly, there may be synergies with heritage asset investigations and potential cost reductions, i.e. one contractor digging trial trenches for both purposes.

 4.22 The spacing of trial pits and/or boreholes is important to ensure that a thorough assessment of the mineral resource thought to be present can be made.
-An initial spacing of approximately 150m center-to-center appears to be the accepted practicable generally approach to be initially considered, although additional densities may also be required to determine the extent of the deposit as appropriate.
+An initial spacing of approximately 150m center-to-center appears to be the generally accepted practicable approach to be initially considered, although additional densities may also be required to determine the extent of the deposit as appropriate.
 Table 2 describes the general parameters of site investigation required for different types of mineral.